groupoid/henk.ex/README.md

    An intermediate Om language is based on Henk languages described first by Erik Meijer and Simon Peyton Jones in 1997.
-Later on in 2015 a new impementation of the ideas in Haskell appeared.
-It used Boem-Berrarducci encoding of recursive data types into non-recursive terms.
+Later on in 2015 a new impementation of the ideas in Haskell appeared, called Morte.
+It used Boehm-Berarducci encoding of recursive data types into non-recursive terms.
    Morte has constants, variables, and kinds, is based only on *pi*, *lambda* and *apply* constructions, one axiom and four deduction rules.
 The Om language resembles Henk and Morte both in design and in implementation.
 This language indended to be small, concise, easily provable, clean and be able